 The Girls Advocacy Alliance is committed to fighting violence against girls and young women and increasing their economic participation in developing countries.
 Violence and economic exclusion are closely linked.
 Particularly due to child marriages, sexual violence, trafficking in women, and the worst forms of child labour, girls are dropping out en masse in secondary and vocational education.
 Their chances of ever getting a 'decent' job are minimal.
-And vice versa; without income and independence, they are more vulnerable to violence.
+And in turn, without income and independence, they are more vulnerable to violence.

 Christian was born on December 12, 1997, the eldest among nine siblings.
 His father works as a street cleaner.…